SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Info
 ++++

-See the `Firefox secion in the wiki page <http://code.google.com/p/selenium/wiki/FirefoxDriver>`_ for the most up to date info.
+See the `Firefox section in the wiki page <http://code.google.com/p/selenium/wiki/FirefoxDriver>`_ for the most up to date info.

 Internet Explorer Driver
 ~~~~~~~~~~~~~~~~~~~~~~~~